reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 - It helps in preserving the commit history, and we need not worry about the changing history and commits.
 - Avoids unnecessary git reverts or resets.
-- A complete feature branch can easily be re-integrated with the help of a `merge`.
+- A complete feature branch can easily reconcile changes with the help of a `merge`.

 Contrary to this, if we want a more linear history, then `git rebase` is the best option.
 It helps to avoid unnecessary commits by keeping the changes linear and more centralized.